"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options: Introduction

 \section{Introduction}

+Web Single Sign-On (SSO) systems are widely used for user authentication, including by many popular web applications.
+For example, a user on \url{Airbnb.com} selecting ``Sign in with Google'' is redirected to Google's login page where they are prompted to log in using their Google account credentials; Google then verifies and conveys the user's identity to the \url{Airbnb.com} site.
+More generally, an SSO system consists of a collection of entities that use a standard SSO protocol to enable users to authenticate to one or more relying party (RP) applications (e.g., sites like \url{Airbnb.com}) using an account registered with an identity provider (IdP, e.g., Google).

-Web Single Sign-On (SSO) systems are widely used, including by many popular web applications. \textit{Relying party} (RP) sites that rely on SSO services such as ``Sign in with Google'' authenticate users by integrating their apps to \textit{identity providers} (IdPs) such as Google or Facebook.
-This is convenient for users as they can log in to different RP sites using a single account which requires managing only a single set of credentials.
-OAuth 2.0~\cite{oauth2rfc}, a standard authorization protocol, enables SSO users to both authenticate and grant RPs API access to personal information from their IdP accounts.
-User data accessed through these APIs enable RPs to offer additional functionality (e.g., a personal calendar manager).
+This is convenient for users as they can log in to different RP sites using a single IdP account which requires managing only a single set of credentials.
+OAuth 2.0~\cite{oauth2rfc} is a standard authorization protocol that is widely used in SSO login systems to enable users to authenticate and grant RPs access to personal information (e.g., their full name, their calendars) from their IdP accounts.
+Access to user data is provided by IdPs through OAuth-backed APIs that enable RPs to programmatically access a set of user data resources approved by the user during login.
+RPs can access user data from an IdP to offer additional functionality (e.g., a personal calendar manager).

 These APIs raise privacy concerns~\cite{balash2022security} as RPs could gain access to extensive user data (potentially built up by IdP account use over several years) typically without fully explaining or justifying the requested access to users.
 The API access is not typically limited to the time of login or to a user session in RP site; it can include user data from the past, and can extend into silent continuous monitoring of future activities.